Top-rated movers to make your St. Paul to Olympia move easy

 - Olympia is considered to be safer than St. Paul with a safety index of 62.25 vs St. Paul’s 49.14.

-- Air quality in Olympia is good, and in St. Paul it's good.
+- Air quality in Olympia is Good, and in St. Paul it’s Good.

 - Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: Movers operating within Washington DC city limits are subject to regulation by the Utilities and Transportation Commission, which issues operating permits to household goods moving companies.
-Double-check that the moving company is properly licensed before you hire them.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Change of address: We suggest filing your USPS change of address form at least one week before your move.
 You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Olympia.
 Start the process here.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
-When planning a move in Washington state, explore movers' insurance options for added peace of mind.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+When planning a move in Washington state, explore movers’ insurance options for added peace of mind.
 Many moving companies offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 Enhance your protection by discussing Full Value Protection with the moving company or exploring personalized plans with third-party insurance providers.
 Understand coverage limits, potential extra costs, and read reviews to make an informed decision on your Washington state moving insurance.

 Where to live in Olympia